briancpark/deitel-cpp/README.md

 # deitel-cpp
-C++ How to Program by Dietel and Deitel 3rd Edition
+C++ How to Program by Deitel and Deitel 3rd Edition

+A backup of the CD-ROM file for later reference.